intermine/im-docs/docs/support/upgrade.rst

 .. note::

-  If you have custom InterMine code, your changes will likely not work as expected.
+  If you have custom InterMine code, your changes will likely not work as expected after the upgrade.
 Please contact us and we can help you migrate your edits to the new system.

 Below are detailed instructions on how to migrate your InterMine to the new build system.